 What to Do if You Notice Early ADHD Symptoms

-- Document Behaviors: Keep track of patterns and triggers to those early ADHD symptoms.
+- Document Behaviors: Keep track of patterns and triggers to those early symptoms.

 - Consult a Pediatrician or Specialist: Early evaluation can lead to proper diagnosis and intervention.